hexagram30/agent/README.md

 * v0.1.1, 2005-07 - Added code for developing games around the Rook
   world and related stories ("Rook Saga")
 * v0.1.0, 2004-09 - Added code for personality simulation

-### Project Background

-This project was originally started in 2004 as "Emotional Modeling" or "Emotional Models" (depending on which names were already taken in which hosted code repository service).
-The purpose of that code was to attempt simulation of agents with minimal personality definitions.

-Later work on other code bases (game-related ones, such as Myriad Worlds, Peloid Server) caused interest to be resumed in this particular code base.
-However, there is a long legacy of code in this project and a fresh start was in order.
-This was started, although it continued to use the Python programming language.

-After creating the "cweþan" project whose ultimate intended use was for NPCs in text-based games, another Old English name seemed appropriate.
-After some poking around in dictionaries, "innoþ" was chosen.

-Innoþ can mean "the inner part of the body", "the inside", "breast, heart, stomach, womb, belly", or in reference to feeling, emotion, etc. It is cognate to Old High and Low German words for viscera: "innethron" and "innod," respectively.

-This was appropriate enough, at two levels:

-1. The obvious application of this term is for what the library is trying to model rudimentarily: emotional states (which can then be used to inform behaviours);

-1. At another level, simply to write this code, one must peer into the bowels of human nature, dig into its guts, cut it down to basic principles.
-This task is rather encompassing and is at the heart of any code that might be written to simulate what this inward-looking process might reveal.

-Not much progress was made for many reasons, not the least of which was the relative difficulty to run massively parallel simulations efficiently in Python.
-This, however, was just the sort of which the Actor model (e.g., the Erlang programming language) has proved quite adept at.

-With the addition of `Parallel Universe`_'s `Pulsar open source project`_ in the spring of 2013, the Clojure ecosystem now has an Actor model library with light-weight thread support (called "fibers" which only use ~400 bytes each).
-As such, now seems like a perfect opportunity to update this library, switch to Clojure, and take advantage of these features for personality simulation in the large.

-Finally, the project was renamed clj-simulacrum, the Python code was moved into the sandbox directory, and a fresh start was made in the Clojure programming language.

 ## License